Search

 • Privacy-Preserving Techniques.
 Secure enclaves and differential privacy methods can protect user data during collection, processing, and storage, addressing privacy concerns in computer vision applications.

-AR/VR Applications Across Industries
+Practical Applications of AR/VR Across Industries

 Video Games

-In AR gaming, the real world is enhanced with digital overlays, allowing gamers to interact with the environment.
+In AR gaming, the real world is enhanced with digital overlays, allowing gamers to interact with the virtual environment.
 This technology introduces elements like geolocation-based challenges, bringing gameplay into the streets and public spaces.
 On the other hand, VR gaming transports players into entirely virtual worlds, offering a level of immersion where users feel present in the game environment.

 The use of motion controllers, haptic feedback, and realistic simulations enhances the gaming experience, making it more engaging and lifelike.